-It is the bread and butter of OFWs and for the majority of people who don’t have any bank accounts.
-And they don’t really have a proper alternative.
+It is the bread and butter of OFWs and the majority of people who don’t have any bank accounts.
+And unfortunately, they don’t really have a proper alternative.

-But the fees they charge are really expensive.
+However, the fees they charge are expensive.
 Each amount sent has a corresponding service fee.
 Here are a couple of examples:

-Think about it, every 100 has a 3 or a 6 peso fee, which is in short 3 or 6% of the whole amount.
-Then of course you also have to wait in line just to remit and to claim the money.
-So much resource wasted.
+Think about it, every 100 has a 3 or 6 peso fee, which is in short 3 or 6% of the whole amount.
+Then of course you also have to wait in line just to remit and claim the money.
+So much energy and resources are wasted.

-For the common blue-collar worker, even the act of going to the pawnshop will eat up his time, and usually his time has an equivalent amount of money.
-Then he would spend a big chunk of his money to send or receive money using this method.
+For the common blue-collar worker, even the act of going to the pawnshop will eat up his time, and his time has an equivalent amount of money.
+Ultimately he would be spending a big chunk of his money just to send or receive money using traditional remittance.

 The Power of Digital Wallets

 This is where the usefulness of digital wallets can be easily seen.
 Cashing in and sending money is free or has a minimal fee, given both the sender and the receiver are using the digital wallet.
 The only thing needed is a cellphone, which a majority of Filipinos have, no matter how rich or poor he is.

 But an effect of this is you need to use the platform of the digital wallet you’ve chosen.
 You need to use the money for the services supported by that particular wallet.
 For example, in GCash you would have the advantage of a lot of merchants supporting GCash QR payments.

 Does cashing in over-the-counter have fees in GCash?